syedhamzazaidi/syedhamzazaidi.github.io/README.md

 $ docker stop jekyll-env
 ```

 For testing, launch `localhost:4000` on your browser.
-The website is updated live with any changes you make, so there's no need to stop/start the container everytime you make a change.
+The website is updated live with any changes you make, so there's no need to restart the container everytime you make a change to the website.
+Just refresh the browser and it will update to the latest changes.

 ## Contents At-A-Glance

-A lot of the structing is similar to Jekyll's default theme, 'Minima'.
+The structing is similar to Jekyll's default theme, 'Minima'.

-The reason I made the jekyll template is to abstract the content from the implementation.
-And for the same reason, I'm going to skip over the structure of layouts and includes and get straight to how to setup your portfolio.
+The reason I made the jekyll template is to abstract the content from the implementation and for the same reason I'm going to skip over the structure of *_layouts* and *_includes* and get straight to how to add your add to the portfolio.

+First, fork the repo to `<your_github_username>.github.io` to use it with github pages.

 There is no need to change anything in the HTML/CSS/JS files to setup your own portfolio.
 Just make the following changes to `_config.yml` and `_data/content.yml`

 ### *_config.yml*